nvtkaszpir/vagrant-killingfloorstats/README.md

 * monit as simple monitoring, it provides web interface (see below)
 * monit does not send any notifications in this setup.
 * configuration management using puppet 3.8.7 - a bit ancient nowadays...
+* cockpit does not start on first puppet run (because it generates cert on first start), so exec puppet twice also, looks like puppet always restarts cockpit on its run...

 Directory structure
 ==================================================